-Why I’m Running for Arlington County Board
+Why I’ve Been Running for Arlington County Board

 If elected I plan to place the Greening of Arlington County at the center of County Board’s agenda.
 That means limited growth consonant with the county’s ability to absorb additional population; a comprehensive recycling program for multi-family dwellings; an aggressive program to insulate and retrofit county owned buildings with renewable energy components; and consolidation of the county’s housing programs under one umbrella agency that will leverage more funds for affordable housing.
 Finally I will put a halt to wasteful capital spending projects like the Columbia Pike Trolley that have seriously compromised the County’s ability to maintain schools, libraries, streets public safety and social services.

 I’m a eight year resident of Arlington County.
 I spent the last twenty-five years in the Washington, D.C. area including a year on Capitol Hill as a Congressional Fellow for the 100th Congress.
 In 1993 I received a Ph.D. in Political Science from Temple University with a specialization in American voting behavior.
 So I believe I am uniquely qualified to serve on Arlington County Board.